Skip to content

 City life

-Close to campus, the vibrant Newland Avenue and Princes Avenue residential areas are popular with students and offers an eclectic selection of bars, coffee shops, eateries and boutiques.
+Close to campus, the vibrant Newland Avenue and Princes Avenue residential areas are offer an eclectic selection of bars, coffee shops, and boutiques.

-Hull’s lively city centre also offers a broad range of shops, restaurants, cafés, bars, theatres and clubs, as well as the picturesque marina.
+Hull’s lively city centre is home to a broad range of shops - from major brands to quirky independents - restaurants to suit every palate, cafés, cocktail bars, real ale breweries, theatres and clubs, and the picturesque marina.

-Its annual Freedom Festival is a premier art, music and entertainment event, while trendy Humber Street in the city’s Old Town is a creative and cultural hub, filled with galleries, live music venues, markets, bars and eateries.
+The annual Freedom Festival is a premier art, music and entertainment event, while trendy Humber Street at the heart of the city's former fruit market is a creative and cultural hub, filled with galleries, live music venues, markets, bars and eateries.

-Hull is only a short train journey to bigger cities: Leeds (1 hour), Manchester (2 hours) and London (2 hours 40 minutes), and an hour from the stunning coastline and the beautiful seaside town of Scarborough.
+Hull is only a short train journey to other cities.
+You can visit Leeds in an hour, Manchester in two and a train journey to London will take less than three hours.
+Hull is only an hour from the stunning coastline and the beautiful seaside town of Scarborough too.

 Newland Avenue